insensitiveclod/vexim2/README.md

 * **Dovecot:** docs/clients/dovecot.txt

 Dovecot provides more features (server-side sieve filters) and is more performant on larger setups.

+TODO: Provide versions of these files for PostgreSQL

 **UPGRADING:** If you are upgrading, you will need to update your configs for your POP/IMAP daemons, as the database layout has changed.
 You should be able to follow the above instructions without problem.